 Camps serve a morning and afternoon snack.
 Bringing extra snacks from home presents many problems (allergy exposures, food sharing, etc.); therefore, we ask that campers DO NOT eat from their backpacks except at lunch time.

 To ensure the safety of your child, our policy requires camp directors to ID daily for proper release of each child.
 Only authorized persons over 16 years of age, with a picture ID, will be allowed to pick up a child.

 There may be many different staff supervising dismissal and different campers attending weekly with lots of different authorized pickups, so staff need to be able to see IDs daily.
 Once you load you and your child’s picture into CampSpace, IDs will not be necessary.

 The YMCA of Central Kentucky is committed to a safe and enjoyable pool experience for all.
 All campers must complete the swim skills assessment and will be assigned a green, yellow or red swim band.
 These bands assist our certified lifeguards in keeping our swimmers safe.
 Campers that do not pass the green, yellow band testing or decline to take it will be considered red band (non-experienced swimmers).
 Non-experienced swimmers and beginners may be required to wear a YMCA life jacket or you may provide your own coastguard approved life jacket.

 CampSpace is a web-based platform that streamlines our registration process, health form completion, and parent sign-in/out procedures.
 After registering, families will receive a link via the email address provided at registration to create a CampSpace account.
 Families will use their CampSpace account to finalize camp registration by completing the health waivers and emergency contact information.
-Your registration cannot be finalized and campers cannot be admitted to camp without this information.

 - Change of Information Form is required.